Extreme Sports: Who is Liable for Injuries?

 Most waivers also contain a binding arbitration clause.
 They are non-negotiable, and come as part of the waiver.
 Arbitration agreements require all persons who sign to settle their disputes in front of a third-party arbitrator instead of going to court.
 Unlike the regular court system, binding arbitration does not provide for an appeal.
 Rather, the arbitrator simply hears the evidence and grants an award with an explanation, called the arbitration decision.

-Call a Tennessee Sports Injury and Personal Injury Attorney Today
+Call a Tennessee Sports Injury and Personal Injury Lawyer Today

 At the office of Calhoun Law, PLC, we are well versed in both personal injury law and civil litigation principles.
 Whether you signed a waiver or a binding arbitration agreement, we will look through everything in your case carefully to give you the best legal options and maximize your recovery.
 If you have been injured in a sporting event, contact our office today for a free and private consultation.